napari/napari.github.io/developers/contributing_pairing_notebooks.md

   name: python3
 ---

-# Learn to contribute Jupyter notebooks to napari documentation
+# Learn to prepare Jupyter notebooks for contributing to napari documentation
 Guided by this template, you will prepare a Jupyter notebook for submission to napari's documentation.

 ## You'll learn: